yuhonghong66/kkulma.github.io/_posts/2017-11-07-automated_machine_learning_in_cancer_detection.md

     ##
     ## [402 rows x 3 columns]

-Neural network wins, followed by Gradient Boost models - no surprise here!
+Neural network wins, followed by gradient boost models - no surprise here!

-Finally, you can use the leader to predict labels of the testing set:
+Finally, you can use the Leader to predict labels of the testing set:

 ``` r
 automl_leader <- models_h2o@leader